 - NHS Foundation Trusts provide the care that the CCGs commission.
 They include hospital, ambulance, mental health, social care and primary care services.

-The four countries of the UK now have their own NHS services.
-This means that responsibility for running the NHS in these areas has been transferred from central government — MPs in Westminster — to powers in Scotland, Wales, Northern Ireland and England.
+The four countries of the UK have their own NHS services.
+This means that responsibility for running the NHS in these areas has been transferred from central government — MPs in Westminster — to powers in Scotland, Wales, Northern Ireland and England since 1999.

 The UK Parliament allocates block funding to each national government, but it is up to them to decide how much to spend on their NHS.